Quotennial/quotennial.github.io/_posts/2019-10-15-test-cricket-news.md

 ---

-# In Praise of the Leave: Test cricket and the Age of the Loudest Shouts

 Consumer internet rewards the spectacular, we forget how games — and societies — are truly won: through patience, pressure, and the quiet courage to do keep doing the right thing.